Table of Contents

 SpecificTarget

-alt text Uses the target as the center, which can move freely.
+alt text Uses target as the center, which can move freely.
 Among them,

 • FirstTarget uses the first tracked target as the center.

-• SpecificTarget uses the specified target as the center.
+• SpecificTarget uses a specified target as the center.

-The camera and XR Origin in the session, as well as other targets, are controlled by the session and move relative to the center target.
+The camera, XR Origin, and other targets in the session are controlled by the session and move relative to the center target.

-SessionOrigin alt text Uses the XR Origin as the center, which can move freely.
+SessionOrigin alt text Uses XR Origin as the center, which can move freely.

 The camera and targets in the session are controlled by the session and move relative to the center XR Origin.